lit/lit/dev-docs/lit-release-process.md

 The end result of this document is a release of all unreleased changes on the main branch for all packages in the Lit monorepo.

 > **Note**
 > Before releasing, ensure the main branch has been imported and tested within Google.
+Because Google has an unversioned monorepo, this provides confidence we are not releasing unexpected breaking changes.
+This can be checked by pinging the general development channel on [our Discord](https://discord.com/invite/buildWithLit).

 ### Tl;dr